-SSR and PAR functionality are achieved simply by translating the surveillance and tracking data into standardized displays that can be used by ATC to track and separate aircraft (SSR), or by a ground controller to verbally guide pilots via radio along a precision approach path to touchdown (PAR).
+PAR functionality is achieved simply by sending the surveillance and tracking data to a standardized display that can be used by a ground controller to verbally guide pilots via radio along a precision approach path to touchdown.

 How is multilateration accomplished?